 - Disclose the name of your client if you are a third-party recruiter

 Post an opportunity

-Log into the Career Learning Network, and register your organization.
+Log into the Career and Co-Curricular Learning Network (CLNx), and register your organization.
 Once you are approved, you can apply to post opportunities.
 They go live in one to two business days after they are verified by our staff.